-The Clarendon College Information Security Officer is charged with securing all Clarendon College-owned information technology resources, both centralized and decentralized, and has the responsibility and College-wide authority to monitor the use of information technology resources to confirm that security practices and controls are in place, are effective and are not being bypassed.
+The Clarendon College Information Security Officer is charged with securing all Clarendon College owned information technology resources, both centralized and decentralized, and has the responsibility and College-wide authority to monitor the use of information technology resources to confirm that security practices and controls are in place, are effective, and are not being bypassed.

-The purpose of the Intrusion Detection/Prevention and Security Monitoring Policy is to outline College policy regarding the monitoring, logging, and retention of network packets that traverse Clarendon College networks, as well as observe events to identify problems with security policies, document existing threats and evaluate/prevent attacks.
+The purpose of the Intrusion Detection/Prevention and Security Monitoring Policy is to outline College policy regarding the monitoring, logging and retention of network packets that traverse Clarendon College networks, as well as observe events to identify problems with security policies, document existing threats and evaluate/prevent attacks.

-Intrusion Detection and Prevention systems identify possible incidents, log information about them, and report attempts to security administrators.
-It plays a vital role in implementing and enforcing security policies.
+Intrusion Detection and Prevention systems focus on identifying possible incidents, logging information about them, and reporting attempts to security administrators.
+It plays an important role in implementing and enforcing security policies.

 Clarendon College takes reasonable measures to assure the integrity of private and confidential electronic information transported over its networks and to detect attempts to bypass the security mechanisms of information resources.
-This will allow for early detection of wrongdoing, new security vulnerabilities, or new unforeseen threats to information technology resources, thus minimizing the potentially harmful impact.
+This will allow for early detection of wrongdoing, new security vulnerabilities, or new unforeseen threats to information technology resources, thus minimizing the potential harmful impact.

-Protecting sensitive information and mitigating risks to the college's network infrastructure is paramount for several reasons:
+Protecting sensitive information and mitigating risks to the college's network infrastructure are paramount for several reasons: